You'll find everything you need to know on Electric car taxes, EV tariffs, BIK and road taxes in our Guide on Tax and Electric Vehicles.

 This is because for now, the first year of VED is calculated based on the CO2 emissions of your vehicle.
 So, gas-guzzlers like SUVs or sports cars will attract a higher rate than smaller, more efficient cars.
 Every year after that, there is a set rate.
 But if you have an electric vehicle, you won’t have to worry about any of this.

-Remember: Road tax is included in your car subscription.
+Remember: Road tax is included in a car subscription as standard.

 How much tax will I save by switching to an EV?